 • existing workers looking to become workplace trainers/assessors

 • existing workers looking to become trainers/assessors in RTOs

-Face-to-face component is 10 consecutive business days.
-Courses usually start on a Monday and follow through to Thursday of the following week with the final day (Day 10 self-paced training day) being dedicated to revision and consolidation.
-Access to Day 10 self-paced training days are included for 12 months for those students who want extra time to master topics or engage in one-on-one tuition.
-Whilst all practical work is completed in the face-to-face class, the written work not completed in class will need to be completed afterwards by students.
+Face to face component is 10 consecutive business days.
+Courses usually start on a Monday and finish on the following Friday.
+Help Days are for consolidation, revision and one on one tuition.
+Access to Help Days are included for 12 months for those students who require extra time to master topics or engage in one-on-one tuition.
+Delivery of all practical training sessions and most of the other practical assessment activities are completed in the face to face component of the course.
+Other assessments not completed in class will need to be completed afterwards by students.

 |Class Hours:||9am-5pm each day|